vimdic/vimdic/README.md

 ####HISTORY
+- 150428
+	Available installing on the Mac OS X with setup.sh
 - 150408
 	Display examples of target word and expression
 	User can select if the example will be displayed or not